 Close all prior day trading positions at least 10 minutes prior to 8:30 AM ET when the data is scheduled to be released.
-For this strategy we DO NOT take positions before the announcement, rather we do nothing until the NFP number are released.
+For this strategy we DO NOT take positions before the announcement, rather we do nothing until the NFP numbers are released.
 When that occurs the price will see a big rise or decline which typically lasts for a few minutes (sometimes more).
 During that initial move we do nothing, we just wait.

 For this strategy, use a 1-minute EUR/USD chart.

 Initial Move Establishes First Trade Direction

 Just after 8:30 AM ET the price will rise or fall rapidly, typically at least 30 pips or more within a couple minutes.
 The bigger this initial move the better for day trading purposes.